bradgwest/paap/write/paper.md

 clusters from endogenous properties of the image.
 Compared to previous methods for clustering artwork, which used engineered features, DCEC offers a new approach for discovering artistic similarities between artworks in a way that is independent of artist, genre, or medium.
-While this compelling, it is not without its drawbacks.
-DCEC, like other neural network methods, lacks interpretability, which can be especially frustrating in this context.
+While this is compelling, it is not without its drawbacks.
+DCEC, like other neural network methods, lacks interpretability which can be especially frustrating in this context.
 An art expert employing DCEC for artwork similarity analysis would logically ask why two images are similar or dissimilar.
 DCEC's feature space is uninterpretable and the analyst must resort